Anhui-tqhuang/oidc/README.md

 Step 3 and step 4 are parts of oauth2 and oidc package, we could use existing ones for each program language.

-User once gets an id token, he/she could use it call the api belonged to client-app, client-app would consume [claims](https://auth0.com/docs/scopes/openid-connect-scopes) (which are name/value pairs that contain information about a user) to verify the identify of the user.
+User once gets an id token, he/she could use it to call the api belonged to client-app, client-app would consume [claims](https://auth0.com/docs/scopes/openid-connect-scopes) (which are name/value pairs that contain information about a user) to verify the identify of the user.

 for example:
 ```json